 Hundreds of people joined & had a great time making their own beautiful dolls.

-The doll making part of the course is now finished.
+The doll making part of the SPRING 2014 course is now finished.

-Those who have enrolled will receive patterns & instructions for
+Those who enrolled in the first make-a-long will receive patterns &

 Happy Making !